quil/sketchbook-template/resources/quil/sketchbook_cljs/root/README.md

     $ clojure -T:build clean

-Alternatively, use the [Figwheel](https://figwheel.org/) repl for live reload on save after editing files in `src` or `resources/public/css`:
+Alternatively, use the [Figwheel](https://figwheel.org/) repl for live reload on save after editing any files in `src` or `resources/public/css`:

     $ clojure -M:fig -b dev --repl

+Figwheel copies relevant files from resources/public into a target directory with compiled assets in a relative path.

 Run the project's tests (they'll fail until you edit them):